MegaBill

 For example, consider tracking the running hours of an EC2 family.
 As part of a savings plan with your cloud provider for that specific EC2 family, you receive a discount, but your usage remains constant.
 The value of seeing usage data lies in your ability to track how resources are utilized.
 This helps you maximize the benefits of your savings plan while ensuring efficient resource management.

-Cost data in the MegaBill is available for all cloud providers and services supported by Finout.
+Cost data in MegaBill is available for all cloud providers and services supported by Finout.
 Usage data is available for AWS, GCP, and Azure.
-You can learn more about usage types in your data .
+You can learn more about usage types in your data here.

-By default, the MegaBill screen will display a graph and table of cost data for the cloud services and providers integrated with Finout.
+By default, MegaBill will display a graph and table of cost data for the cloud services and providers integrated with Finout.

 You can use MegaBill by selecting filters, saving a desired filter (Create a View), or selecting an already saved set of filters (Saved View).

-To drill down into your MegaBill, you can use the following filtering options:
+To drill down into your MegaBill, you can use the following options:

 If you have already saved a set of filters.
 (Creating a view and a detailed description of a MegaBill filters detailed below)